alttch/bma-info/sim/modbus/index.rst

 Modbus
 ******

 Virtual Fieldbus Simulator can simulate Modbus ports and devices.
+In virtual Modbus the port (entry point) and all connected devices are simulated by independent EVA ICS deployed services.

 .. figure:: ../schemas/modbus.svg
     :scale: 60%